fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: content ::

+- **CPUs**: there are no current plans for RISC-V
-LHCb has a broad QC program with several institutes and publications.
+- **Quantum Computing**: LHCb has a broad QC program with several institutes and publications.
 Still, of course, experimental.

-There are also ongoing work on using FPGA.
+- **FPGAs**: There are ongoing work on using FPGA, for the moment for specific cases online

 &nbsp;
 &nbsp;

-But, all of the above seems, nonetheless, "still too far" from WLCG.
+But, all of the above seems, nonetheless, "**still too far**" from WLCG.

 ---